Chris McHugh

-Chris McHugh is on the Nashville "A" list of session drummers.
-His recording credits span over 20 years with the top gold and platinum artists of the music industry.
-He has toured with Amy Grant and Garth Brooks.
-McHugh has toured as Music Director/drummer for Keith Urban and has been the session drummer for all six of Urban's studio albums.
+Chris McHugh is on the Nashville "A" list of session drummers with over 3200 credits, 24 billion streams and has played live on several genres with country and pop artists of the music industry.
+He has toured with Amy Grant, Michael W. Smith, and Garth Brooks.
+McHugh has toured as Music Director/drummer for Keith Urban and has been the session drummer for seven of Urban's studio albums.